 Chris cautioned us in his author talk: “The goal is to find meaning in the quest, not to succeed at any cost.
 If it sucks, give up.”

 5. Requires a series of small steps and incremental progress toward the goal.

 The tracking of numbers seems to be a valuable aspect of successful quests since numbers show progress.

-For years Elise Blaha Cripe has been writing on her blog e v e r y s i n g l e d a y – sharing her art and creative business.
+For years Elise Blaha Cripe wrote on her blog e v e r y s i n g l e d a y – sharing her art and creative business.
 She writes:

 I love this entrepreneur life.
 I've signed on to it because it's inspiring to be working towards a finish line that moves.
 If that finish line stops moving, I'll know it's time to pack up my desk and find a new career path.